dseguy/php-error-messages/messages/unknown-named-parameter-$%s.rst

 + Check the signature of the method to see if that parameter actually exists.
 + Add the parameter to the method signature.
 + Remove the name in the method call, and rely on positional arguments.
++ Check the actual method definition: interfaces have precedence, then in the class hierarchy, it is the last defined method, in class or trait.